 See the complete description of the Center's California Poverty Measure research for more details about this research and additional CPM publications.

-CPM Poverty Data for Fall 2021
+CPM Poverty Data for Early 2023

 Access the Latest Data